 When LearnVest originally began offering its services, they were aimed primarily at women.
 Recently, LearnVest has been moving away from a gender-based approach to financial management.
 The web site has been undergoing changes to be more gender neutral.
 The financial management tools have always been just as applicable to men as to women, but the content on the site is undergoing a change.
+And now they’ve recently been purchased by another financial company.

 As with Mint.com, it’s possible to link your accounts so that your transactions are automatically pulled.
 It’s possible to manually enter transactions if you don’t want to link your accounts, unlike Mint.com.
 All services are free to use, and also provide you the ability to set up categories to help you get an idea of what your spending looks like.